Organ, Sacred Music, and Historical Keyboards

 The second set of commissions was part of Eastman’s 2016 EROI Festival (Eastman Rochester Organ Initiative), which focused on “Breath for Singing: The Organ and the Human Voice.”
 On commission from the Utech Fund, Thomas Troeger provided a new text “Lord, Keep Us Modest When We Claim,” and Nico Muhly composed a setting (subsequently published in 2016 by St. Rose Music Publishing Co. and Chester Music Limited).

-The Utech Hymnody Symposium and Festival takes place in odd-numbered years (opposite the EROI Festival in even-numbered years), the first one to occur on November 17–18, 2017.
-Paul Westermeyer, Emeritus Professor at Luther Seminary, St. Paul, Minnesota, will provide the keynote address, with a panel discussion to follow.
-That evening brings a hymn festival led by Bruce Neswick, Canon for Cathedral Music at Trinity Cathedral, Portland, Oregon.
-His master class in hymn playing and hymn-based improvisation will follow the next day.
+The Utech Hymnody Symposium and Festival takes place in odd-numbered years (opposite the EROI Festival in even-numbered years).
+The first one occurred on November 17–18, 2017 and featured Paul Westermeyer, Emeritus Professor at Luther Seminary, St. Paul, Minnesota, providing the keynote address, and Bruce Neswick, Canon for Cathedral Music at Trinity Cathedral, Portland, Oregon leading a hymn festival and a master class in hymn playing and hymn-based improvisation.

 The Utech Hymnody Fellowship within the Department of Organ, Sacred Music, and Historical Keyboards allows a graduate student to assist with the commission and competition programs, and to complete a one–semester independent study related to hymnody, as defined by the student’s interests and in conversation with an Eastman faculty member supervising the independent study.
-The first Utech Fellow is Jacob Taylor, a DMA student in the studio of David Higgs.
+The first Utech Fellow was Jacob Taylor, a DMA student in the studio of David Higgs.
+The second Utech Fellow is Isaac Drewes, a MMus student in the studio of David Higgs.

 Through these four interrelated dimensions we aim to honor the interests and accomplishments of George W. Utech in the area of hymnody—by nurturing the writing and composition of new hymns, and by educating future generations of church musicians in this rich and vital area of sacred music.